myc1230/Michelle-s-Viz-Portfolio/PlasticWaste.md

 - Balsmic was used to create the infographics and the initial wireframe

 ### Targeted Audience
 I hope my story can target anyone, as plastic is part of everyone's life.
-I realize the plastic problem is bigger than can be solved by my story or by one person.
+From the research done for the story, I realize the plastic problem is bigger than can be solved by my story or by one reader.
 But I hope by sharing the story, it will raise awareness and interest in learning more, or at least promote small changes to reduce plastic consumption.
 Well the problem is obviously bigger than not getting a plastic cup at starbucks, I still believe every bit of reuse or reduce we do can help, even if just a little.

-Given my intended audience is everyone, and based on feedback from my interviewees, I decided to offer different call to action.
+Given my intended audience is everyone, and based on feedback from my interviewees, I decided to offer different call to actions.
 For people who know nothing, they can start with the small daily actions.
 For people who already do small daily actions, they could do the smaller actions that have a big impact, like advocating for more green producers or signing a petition.
-For everyone who want to learn more, there are additions resources provided.
+For everyone who want to learn more, I provided additions resources.

 ### Outcome and Lessons Learned
-Nonetheless, I enjoyed the story creation process and trying out new tools.
+I enjoyed the story creation process and trying out new tools.
 I learned tableau wasn't as easy to use as I hoped and there is so much to learn about it!
-I learned what I can easily picture in my hand or draw out, takes much longer to recreate digitially.
+I learned what I can easily picture in my head or draw out takes much longer to recreate digitially.
 I learned the importance of creating a wireframe and getting user feedbacks.
-The user feedbacks was critical in helping me ensure my story was clear and saying the right message.
+The wireframe ensured I know the story I wanted to tell.
+The user feedbacks was critical in helping me verify my story was clear and projecting the right message.

 ## Final Story
 Now, to end the suspence...